gparraMstr/censys-assessment/README.md

      ```

    As previously indicated, the application will run at `http://localhost:3000`, and the backend proxy server will handle API requests at `http://localhost:5001`.

-   Another alternative is to package both Frontend and Backend application into a **stand-alone application** as explained in the [Deployment](#deployment)

 ---